kalote/kubernetes-cluster-course/Step 2 - Pods/readme.md

 - expose it as a service available outside of our cluster
 - create the employee-api pod
 - expose it as a service available outside of our cluster
-- build our frontend with the employee and company api endpoints
 - create the frontend pod
 - expose it as a service available outside of our cluster